Chapter 7 : Quidditch Through the Rages

 “Macdonald!” barked Professor McGonagall, and reached out to take the megaphone.

 “Sorry Professor,” said Mary.
 “Earle and Warrington are racing for the Snitch!
 This is it!
 Oh… looks like they were both faking.”

-We were nearly tied with Ravenclaw, and Luke Wilcox had the Quaffle and was steadily zooming towards the goal hoops.
-Just as I was about to hit another Bludger at him, he saw me and grinned, and it suddenly dawned on me how cute he was.
-I smiled back sheepishly.
+At one point, Luke Wilcox had the Quaffle and was steadily zooming towards the goal hoops.
+Just as I was about to hit another Bludger at him, he saw me and grinned, and I smiled back sheepishly, feeling my face heat up.
 Then, frustrated at my inability to focus, I snapped back to reality and swung wildly at the Bludger, but it wasn’t there anymore.

 When Simms called a short time out to berate us more on strategies, it took all my energy to concentrate on what he was saying.
 I felt that I had started playing a lot worse ever since I had noticed Luke.
 I resolved to think about it no more, because this was likely the only chance I would have to play a Quidditch match.

 “All right, back to the game, everyone!”
 Simms directed.
 “Stop talking!
-Move!
-You, Hastings!
-Concentrate, you’re doing terribly!”
+Hastings, come on.
+Don’t make us lose!”